jasonsaini/Jason-s-SugarCube-Tutorial-Beta-/README.md

 I have also included a template for coders to start their own story, as well as external links for a deeper programming education!

+It will throw an error because some files I mentioned in the template don't actually exist!
+They are placeholders for your custom audio files if you choose to use the template!

+I strongly recommend you read the tutorial before experimenting with the template.

 Feel free to add tutorials for features!